 What is the most common market segmentation in the hotel industry?

 Regardless of the type of hotel, guests are placed into market segments based on behavioural patterns and price sensitivity.
 Some of the typical customer segmentation in the hospitality industry looks as follows:

 Transient – the transient segment comprises people who travel individually and do not belong to any group or company.
 They make bookings based on their own choices, aiming to catch the best available rates (BAR).

-Corporate – this segment refers to companies or corporates that house their employees in the hotel.
+Corporate Negotiated Rates (CNRs) – this segment refers to companies or corporates that house their employees in the hotel.
 Companies usually get discounted rates and other perks at the hotel.

-Wholesale – The wholesale segment consists of booking agents and tour operators.
+Wholesale – The wholesale segment includes booking agents and tour operators.
 They usually make bookings in bulk at discounted rates.

-Other – This segment usually consists of complementary and overbookings segments, walk-in guests or guests staying through bartering (e.g., influencers).
+Other – This segment usually includes complimentary rates, industry rates, rates available to the staff and walk-in guests or guests staying through bartering (e.g., influencers).

 To group your guests further and create more detailed segments, you can also take into account the following factors: